VR-25/fbind/README.md

 ***
 **DESCRIPTION**
-- Forces Android to save select files/folders to the external_sd (or alternate partition) by default, & clean up the user's storage (select unwanted, stubborn files/folders) automatically.
+- Forces Android to save select files/folders to the external_sd (or to a partition) by default, & clean up the user's storage (select unwanted files/folders) automatically.

 ***